Underground Biohacking

 NF-κB (nuclear factor kappa-light-chain-enhancer of activated B cells) is the master regulator of inflammatory gene transcription.
 When it is phosphorylated, it drives production of TNF-α, IL-1β, and IL-6.
 TB-500 inhibits this phosphorylation event directly.

 In a 2017 endotoxemia model, TB-500 at 100 mcg/kg intraperitoneal injection reduced serum TNF-α, IL-1β, and IL-6 by 40 to 55% within four hours of LPS challenge.
-Ho et al. 2017 The speed of that response suggests direct signalling interference rather than downstream cytokine neutralisation.
+The speed of that response suggests direct signalling interference rather than downstream cytokine neutralisation.

 Relevance to Gut Inflammation